CityOfDetroit/web-components/README.md

 *Notice: You will need to use [Node](https://nodejs.org/en/) version 6.0 or higher.
 Verify that you have yarn enabled — if not [install yarn globally](https://yarnpkg.com/lang/en/docs/install/).
 These web components are written in [ES6](http://es6-features.org/) and build routines compile to es5 to encompass more browsers.*

+*Notice: If running in windows, you will need to create the symlinks for each element manually.
+You can download an [extension](http://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) for easy creation.
+(Temporary while fixing postinstall.sh)*

 ### Install

 ```bash